Lycée français Marie Curie de Zurich: History

 The Lycée Français Marie Curie de Zurich (LFZ) is an establishment in Switzerland that forms part of the Agency for French Education Abroad (AEFE).
-Now more than sixty-five years old, it is experiencing a growth in appeal, currently schooling more than 1,100 students.
+It has more than 1,140 students.

 Founded on 5 June 1955 by a group of parents, the French school taught its first class on the premises of the Catholic Mission on Hottingerstrasse.
 Jeanne Obrecht, a qualified French teacher, taught 14 pupils aged between 5 and 10 (and of four different nationalities).
 The group of parent volunteers applied to the cantonal and municipal school authorities to obtain the necessary permits.
 The Association de l'école française was founded on 12 January 1956 and raised most of its funds through donations.
-At the beginning of the second school year in October 1956, the school welcomed 26 primary school pupils, 7 secondary school students and a new teacher: Mrs Andrée Frey.
+At the beginning of the second school year in October 1956, the school welcomed 26 primary school pupils, 7 secondary school students and a new teacher.
 However, the education authority of the Canton of Zurich decided to exclude Swiss children from the French school.
 In June, the parents' association lodged an appeal against this decision.
 After a year of negotiations, the school was authorised to accept Swiss pupils under certain conditions and was finally recognised as a private school.

 The number of students increased and the board of governors decided to buy a private house in 1959 on Rütistrasse.
 The French School moved into this villa in 1960.
 The building was gradually transformed into a modern school (addition of a gymnasium, larger classrooms, etc.) and was officially inaugurated on 30 April 1960.
 In 1976, the opening of secondary school classes increased the number of students to about 200, forcing the school to rent a neighbouring house to accommodate several classes.
 The governors therefore considered moving.